A porter sets the line for our river cable crossing.

 94 #80 & #81

 Built in AD 652, the Jokhang Temple is Tibet’s most revered sanctuary and the "spiritual heart” of Lhasa.
 In 2000, the Jokhang became a UNESCO World Heritage Site as an extension of the Potala Palace.

 The Barkhor’s public square with the Potala Palace hovering on the top right.
 The two large incense burners (sangkangs) are fed juniper boughs constantly to please the gods protecting the Jokhang.

-Gil and young “Monks in Training” at the Sara Monastery.
+Gil Gillenwater and young “Monks in Training” at the Sera Monastery.

 It’s a long, dusty 600-mile drive from Lhasa, Tibet, to Kathmandu, Nepal.
 But the view of Mt.
 Everest from the north makes it all worthwhile.

 The ruins of the ancient Shelkar Dorje dzong (fort) snake up the mountain above New Tingri.
 This fortress was constructed in 1266 to protect the Kagyu Monastery.